 Read more about why we launched a Two-Spirit Initiative here.

-The Two-Spirit Initiative will convene an Advisory Panel starting in the spring of 2021 to create resources and curriculum relevant to issues that Two-Spirit youth are navigating in their education and communities.
+The Two-Spirit Initiative convened an Advisory Panel in spring 2021 to create resources and curriculum relevant to issues that Two-Spirit youth are navigating in their education and communities.
 The Advisory Panel will include members of Native-led organizational partners from Alaska, Hawaii, Oklahoma, New Mexico and Montana.
-The Two-Spirit Initiative will also provide a foundation to ensure that all of our programming integrates a cultural lens to build solidarity for Indigenous people across all youth who are in our network.
-We will share more information about our partners in this important Two-Spirit Initiative and updates about our work in 2021.
+The Two-Spirit Initiative will also provide a foundation to ensure that all of our programming integrates a cultural lens to build solidarity for Indigenous people across all youth in our network.

-- Two-Spirit Spotlight Series– As part of our Native American Heritage Month series, we’re highlighting Two-Spirit individuals from our collective to show the diverse range of identity and experience in our community.
+- Two-Spirit Spotlight Series– As part of our Native American Heritage Month series, we’re highlighting Two-Spirit individuals from our collective to show the diverse range of identities and experiences in our community.
 Check out their stories and give them a follow on their social media platforms!

 - Honoring the Land- Land Acknowledgement Resource